Ernanm280/azure-setup/README.md

 **1. Access Azure Portal**

-Begin by opening the [Azure](https://portal.azure.com/) portal to initiate the creation of Azure resources.
+Sign in to the [Azure](https://portal.azure.com/) portal to begin provisioning cloud resources.

 **2. Create a Resource Group**

 Within the Azure Portal, navigate to Resource Groups creation and select **+ Create**.
 By configuring the resource group, provide a name and select a region, and then select
 **Review + Create** and then **Create**.